ibm-cloud-docs/transit-gateway/conref.md

 * If a connection exposes a route of `0.0.0.0/0`, that route is ignored when computing overlapping prefixes.
 * Only one report per gateway is available at any time.
 If you generate a new report, the old report is deleted.
 * Older route reports might be inaccurate after you add or remove a connection.
 As a result, if you update routes within those connections, it is recommended that you generate a new route report.
+* If one or more routes are denied by [prefix filters](/docs/transit-gateway?topic=transit-gateway-adding-prefix-filters), those routes do not appear in the route report.